bolt/docs/docs/content/intro.md

 'text'.
 The 'record_template' defines the default template to use, when displaying a single record in the browser.

-After you've saved the file and Refresh the Dashboard screen in your browser, you'll be greeted by a warning that the Database needs to be updated.
+After you've saved the file and refresh the Dashboard screen in your browser, you'll be greeted by a warning that the Database needs to be updated.
 If we do this, the new ContentType will be added to the database, with the fields that we defined in our `contenttypes.yml` file.

 <p class="tip"><strong>Tip:</strong> The Bolt backend is located at
-<code>/bolt</code>, relative from the 'home' location of your website. </p>
+<code>/bolt</code>, relative from the 'home' location of your website.</p>

 <a href="/files/content-example1.png" class="popup"><img src="/files/content-example1.png" width="500"></a>